Commarian/mining-scheduler/README.md

 ## Technology Stack

 - **Language:** Python
-- **Dependencies:** (Add libraries/frameworks here, e.g. Flask/FastAPI, SQLAlchemy, etc.)
+- **Dependencies:** (Firebase, Tkinter)
-- **Database:** (Specify SQLite/PostgreSQL/MySQL or other)
+- **Database:** (Firebase)
-- **Frontend/UI:** (CLI / Tkinter / Web UI if applicable)
+- **Frontend/UI:** (CLI / Tkinter)

 ## Project Status — Archived

 This repository has been archived.
-The project reached a functional implementation stage, but the organization it was developed for ultimately chose not to allocate ongoing funding or licensing.
+The project reached a functional implementation stage, but the organization it was developed for ultimately chose not to allocate ongoing funding.
 As a result, no further work, support, or updates are planned.

 The code is provided for reference only.